splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

 .. _resize-installation:

-Step 3 (Optional): Resize your installation
+Step 3 (Optional): Resize your installation with additional configurations
 ======================================================================================

 Depending on the number of Kubernetes nodes you have, your resource needs might vary.
 You can make the following adjustments to your installation.